 They can spend weeks or months turning up at your home unannounced, wanting to borrow things, chat about their problems, then the next poof they are gone, spending the next few months leeching off another friend, then once they’ve used them up, they’ll be back to drain you.

-As we grow friends do get busy, good friends will make time for you if needed, they not just swing by to use you.
+As we grow, friends do get busy.
+Good friends will make time for you if needed.
+They did not just swing by to use you.

 1. They drain you.

 3. They gossip about others.

 5. They are never genuinely happy for you.

 6. Not there when you need them the most.

 8. Act like you are attacking them if you offer advice.

 9. Their opinions are correct, and all others are invalid.